colmap/colmap/README.md

         year={2016},
     }

+    @inproceedings{schoenberger2016mvs,
+        author = {Sch\"{o}nberger, Johannes Lutz and Zheng, Enliang and Pollefeys, Marc and Frahm, Jan-Michael}, title = {Pixelwise View Selection for Unstructured Multi-View Stereo}, booktitle={European Conference on Computer Vision (ECCV)},
+        year={2016},
+    }

 The latest source code is available at https://github.com/colmap/colmap.
-COLMAP builds on top of existing work and when using specific algorithms within COLMAP, please also consider citing the original works, as specified in the source code.
+COLMAP builds on top of existing works and when using specific algorithms within COLMAP, please also cite the original authors, as specified in the source code.

 Getting Started